This page describes how I set up a pipeline to turn an Obsidian Vault into static HTML and publish it on Netlify, using Quartz and GitHub Actions.

 1. My deployment has more moving parts than the official instructions

-3. You’re forced to keep your repo public (if this is a problem, replace “fork” with “clone and push to a new repo”)
+3. You’re forced to keep your repo public (if this is a problem, replace “fork” with “clone and push to a new repo” - in fact, I’ll probably update these instructions at some point so that’s the default approach)

 If any of these are dealbreakers, official instructions